-Acclaimed conductor, Robert Franz, recognized as “an outstanding musician with profound intelligence,” has held to three principles throughout his career; a commitment to the highest artistic standards, to creating alliances and building bridges in each community he serves, and a dedication to being a strong force in music education.
-As Music Director of the Windsor Symphony Orchestra and Fairbanks Summer Arts Festival Orchestra, Associate Conductor of the Houston Symphony, and newly appointed Artistic Advisor of the Boise Baroque Orchestra, he has achieved success through his focus on each of these principles.
+Acclaimed conductor, Robert Franz, recognized as “an outstanding musician with profound intelligence,” has held to three principles throughout his career: a commitment to the highest artistic standards, to creating alliances and building bridges in each community he serves, and a dedication to being a strong force in music education.
+As Music Director of the Windsor Symphony Orchestra, Associate Conductor of the Houston Symphony, and Artistic Director of the Boise Baroque Orchestra, he has achieved success through his focus on each of these principles.

-His appeal as a first-rate conductor and enthusiastic award-winning educator is acclaimed by critics, composers, and audiences of all ages.
-Composer Bright Sheng praised Franz for his “extremely musical and passionate approach towards music-making.”
-Franz is in increasing demand as a guest conductor, whose upcoming and recent engagements include appearances with the Austin Symphony Orchestra, Buffalo Philharmonic, Winston-Salem Symphony, Reno Chamber Orchestra and Opera Idaho.
-Additional recent guest conducting appearances include the Cleveland Orchestra, Baltimore Symphony, St. Louis Symphony, Rochester Philharmonic, North Carolina Symphony, Phoenix Symphony, and Italy’s Orchestra da Camera Fiorentinas.
-Franz is equally comfortable and effective coaching more than 50 student orchestras each season.
-His versatility has led to collaborations with a wide array of artists, including James Galway, Joshua Bell, Rachel Barton Pine, Chris Botti, Idina Menzel and Judy Collins.
-An eloquent speaker, Franz recently presented a TedX Talk entitled Active Listening and Our Perception of Time.
+2021 marks his debut with the Detroit Symphony Orchestra, and upcoming guest conducting engagements include Tulsa's Signature Symphony and returns to the Louisville Orchestra and the Austin Symphony.
+His appeal as a first-rate conductor and enthusiastic award-winning educator is acclaimed by critics, composers and audiences of all ages.
+Composer Bright Sheng praised Franz for his “extremely musical and passionate approach towards music making.”
+Franz is in increasing demand as a guest conductor, having collaborated with the Cleveland Orchestra, Baltimore Symphony, St. Louis Symphony, Rochester Philharmonic, North Carolina Symphony, Phoenix Symphony, and Italy’s Orchestra da Camera Fiorentinas.
+His versatility has led to performances with a wide array of artists, including James Galway, Joshua Bell, Rachel Barton Pine, Chris Botti, Idina Menzel and Judy Collins as well as his work with composers such as John Harbison, Jennifer Higdon and Jordan Pal.
+An eloquent speaker, Franz recently presented a TEDx Talk entitled Active Listening and Our Perception of Time.

-This season Franz celebrates his 12th year as Associate Conductor of the Houston Symphony where he was recently honored as the first member of the orchestra conducting staff with the Raphael Fliegel Award for Visionary Leadership.
-It was presented to him in recognition of his immense success in advancing the organization’s education and community engagement activities.
+This season Franz celebrates his 13th year as Associate Conductor of the Houston Symphony where he was recently honored with the Raphael Fliegel Award for Visionary Leadership to celebrate his immense success in advancing the organization’s education and community engagement activities.
+The 2020-2021 season featured Franz leading the North American premiere of Author Dan Brown’s musical children’s book, “Wild Symphony.”

-Franz’ annual Art of Conducting workshop at the Fairbanks Summer Arts Festival has resulted in numerous practicing conductors from across North America deepen their awareness of their craft.
-As Founder and Music Director of the Idaho Orchestra Institute, now in its third year, Franz takes young musicians on an exploration of major orchestral repertoire in a program that explores the complete musician.
+As Co-founder and Conductor of the Idaho Orchestra Institute, now in its fifth year, Franz takes young musicians on an exploration of major orchestral repertoire that explores the complete musician.